 Students will be assessed on a modular basis.
+Students in the College will be entered at the higher tier, awarding grades A; A; B; C; D

-The scheme of assessment will comprise a combination of two modules from M2-M8.
-M2, M3 and M4 are calculator papers and M6, M7 and M8 have a non-calculator and a calculator paper.
-Your son will be placed in an appropriate course based on his ability and achievement in Year 10.
+The scheme of assessment in the higher tier will comprise modules M3 with M7 or M4 with M8.
+M3 and M4 will be calculator papers and M7 and M8 will have a non-calculator paper and a calculator paper.